Playing for Keeps: Keys to Running a Keeper League

 Before draft day, it's time to review and vote on your list of league issues.
 Be prepared to go through the topics on your list, and be sure you’ve included anything that your league members brought up during the year.
 As you go through each topic in detail, be sure to listen to everyone's opinion.
 You don't want to end this very important day with people feeling slighted.
 Sometimes, even if you don’t end up changing a rule, bringing up people’s concerns and suggestions and hashing out the details as a group can help assuage any concerns people have.

 When the group comes to an agreement on a topic be sure to document it in detail.
 Keep rules, scoring, and operating procedures consistent and make sure you send the information to all owners.
 Even if the rules are readily available on the website, it’s helpful to eliminate confusion with a quick e-mail reminding everyone of the rules.
 It can also end up being used as a reference guide throughout the season and for years to come.
-Having detailed and well-documented league guidelines maintains a high degree of integrity.
+Having detailed and well-documented league guidelines maintain a high degree of integrity.

 As the commissioner, be patient with people as they ask you questions, even if the answers are readily available to them or you’ve told them the answer several times.
 The owners in your league look to you for help and by being positive and informative, they’ll continue to trust you and are more likely to stay engaged in the league long term.